akka/akka/CONTRIBUTING.md

     1. All source files in the project must have a Lightbend copyright notice in the file header.
     1. The Notices file for the project includes the Lightbend copyright notice and no other files contain copyright notices.
 See http://www.apache.org/legal/src-headers.html for instructions for managing this approach for copyrights.

     Akka uses the first choice, having copyright notices in every file header.
-These can be added automatically with `sbt headerCreate test:headerCreate`.
+When absent, these are added automatically during `sbt compile`.

 ### Additional guidelines